-An Hgb blood test measures how much hemoglobin a person has in their blood.
-Hemoglobin is a protein that helps red blood cells carry oxygen around the body to keep cells and organs functioning.
+An Hgb blood test measures a person’s hemoglobin levels.
+This protein helps red blood cells carry oxygen and keep cells and organs functioning.
+Low hemoglobin is known as anemia.

 Hemoglobin is also what gives red blood cells their color.